 “I am contracted to Audi, so they will decide what the plan is [for me next year],” the 24 hours of the Nürburgring champion says.
 “I think I will renew my contract, and then it’s up to them to decide what the plan is for me next year.

-“I would love to come back.
+“I would love to come back to WRT.
 This was my first full time Blancpain Sprint Series season, and I did it together with WRT.
 I know them for many years and they are such professionals: They could work at LMP1, DTM or Formula 1 level because they are, as you can see in the pits and with the engineers, the best in the business.
 I would love to come back.”

 2015 has been more than just the 24 hours of the Nürburgring and Blancpain GT Series with Audi works team WRT.
 Through the Audi Sport customer racing program the 26-year-old is also racing in the Australian GT Championship where he has amassed three victories so far this season and with one more race weekend to go is in a good position to become champion Down Under.